 As a matter of respect, when we are preparing to visit a culture that is different than ours, we try to learn before we go.

 For example, don’t be “that tourist” showing disrespectful behavior or being loud and obnoxious.
+Instead, be the responsible tourist that respect the locals.

 Dress appropriately keeping in mind that some countries require that we cover our knees and arms in respect of religious norms, take our shoes off to enter religious places, and don’t take pictures of specific places such as inside temples.